UNSW Urban Growers (UUG)

 There is much food-growing related research that can be done at UNSW but some requires growing space.
 For instance, staff in WaterGUM research the ways in which plants, including edibles, can be used to clean stormwater and wastewater in cities.
 Staff in Built Environment explore the planning, design and ecosystem services aspects of food growing, to inform our understanding of and capacity to positively intervene in our rapidly growing and densifying cities.
 Contact Dr. Sophia Lin (sophia.lin@unsw.edu.au) if you would like to bring your research to the gardens.

 One of the great challenges of rapid urbanisation in the 21st century is keeping our cities — where the vast majority of us dwell —liveable.
 We can survive and thrive by making our shared urban environment regenerative, in part by planting food.
 In dense urban environments like UNSW, with limited space, we must be innovative, growing food in gaps between buildings, as well as inside and on buildings.
-Growing food in these ways can counteract urban heat islands, reduce energy costs, clean the air, and increase ecological, cultural, and social wellbeing.
-Please contact A/Prof. Tema Milstein (tema.milstein@unsw.edu.au) if you would like to collaborate around sustainability initiatives and outreach in the gardens.
+Growing food in these ways can counteract urban heat islands, reduce energy costs, clean the air, and increase food resilience.
+It also contributed to achieving UNSW’s nature positive target.
+Please contact Mylene Turban (m.turban@unsw.edu.au) if you would like to collaborate around sustainability initiatives and outreach in the gardens.

-Connect and follow us on Facebook and Instagram .
+• Connect and follow us on Instagram .